samfromlv/tmesh/PRIVACY.md

 ### Encryption in Transit
 - **Telegram ↔ TMesh**: HTTPS for webhook communication
-- **TMesh ↔ MQTT Broker**: Can be configured to use TLS/SSL
+- **TMesh ↔ MQTT Broker**: TLS/SSL encryption (recommended for production)
 - **TMesh ↔ Meshtastic**: PKI encryption using X25519 curve25519

 ### Encryption at Rest
 - SQLite database is stored on disk unencrypted by default
 - Operators can implement disk encryption at the OS or container level
+- Device public keys stored (not private keys)
-- No sensitive cryptographic secrets stored in database (only public keys)
+- No sensitive authentication credentials stored in database

 ### Access Control
 - Only the TMesh application has access to the database
 - Docker volumes can be configured with appropriate permissions
 - Webhook endpoint protected by secret token validation
+- Admin commands protected by password authentication
+- Health monitoring endpoints are public but reveal no sensitive data

 ### Private Key Protection
-- TMesh virtual node's private key is stored in configuration file
+- TMesh virtual node's private key is stored in configuration file only
-- Configuration should be protected with appropriate file permissions
+- Configuration should be protected with appropriate file permissions (read-only for TMesh user)
 - Private key never transmitted or logged
+- Device private keys never stored or accessed by TMesh

+### Public Key Pinning
+- Device public keys are pinned on first registration
+- Subsequent messages validated against pinned key
+- Prevents man-in-the-middle attacks even if MQTT infrastructure compromised
+- Key cannot be changed without device re-registration
+- Pinning occurs automatically during verification code exchange

+### TLS/SSL for MQTT
+- Optional but strongly recommended for production
+- Supports certificate validation or self-signed certificates
+- Configurable via `MqttUseTls` and `MqttAllowUntrustedCertificates`
+- Protects MQTT credentials and message metadata in transit
+- Does not affect end-to-end message encryption (separate PKI layer)

 ---